Circular Agronomics was one of six EU Horizon 2020 projects that came together to organise the first European Sustainable Nutrient Initiative (ESNI).

 Research and innovation are crucial for the promotion of nutrient recycling as an essential component of the circular economy.
-The ESNI (European Sustainable Nutrient Initiative) conference showed how EU research is working to raise awareness on the benefits of nutrient recycling and reuse (NRR).
-Closing nutrient cycles can help develop a more efficient and sustainable food and feed production system, and protect the environment.
-Under the umbrella of the Biorefine Cluster Europe, a network of projects working on bio–based recovery issues, six EU projects financed by the H2020 and the INTERREG V B NWE research and innovation programmes joined forces to organise the conference.
+The ESNI conference showed how EU research is working to raise awareness of the benefits of Nutrient Recycling and Re-use (NRR).
+Closing nutrient cycles can contribute to a more efficient and sustainable food and feed production system and protect the environment.
+Under the umbrella of the Biorefine Cluster Europe, a network of projects working on bio–based recovery issues, six EU projects financed under Horizon 2020 and the INTERREG V B NWE research and innovation programmes joined forces to organise the conference.

 The six parallel workshops that followed the plenary session focused on the current policy measures, innovative solutions and technological developments related to nutrient recycling.
 The workshops were coordinated by the six projects involved in the organisation of ESNI: Circular Agronomics, Nutri2Cycle, NUTRIMAN, Phos4You, ReNu2Farm and SYSTEMIC.
-This interactive exchange of knowledge was also complemented by a poster session and an open space for other projects involved in nutrient recycling to present their activities and engage with participants.
+This interactive exchange of knowledge was complemented by a poster session and an open space for other projects involved in nutrient recycling to present their activities and engage with participants.